 Enraged at his failure, the druid charged at Pepper with his spiked-fist out.
 Pepper met the attack with her glowing sword, clashing repeatedly with the druid in an epic rhythm of battle.
 Metal clashed against metal, both combatants struggling against the other.
 After seeing an opening, Pepper kicked her opponent to the ground, ripping part of her dress in the process.
 Aiming her sword at the staggered enemy, she ended the druid's ability to fight with several opportunistic blows.
 Taking an extra moment to examine her fallen enemy, she turned her attention back to her allies and the shadow bomb.

 By this point, the energy grew so enormous that the shockwaves were rumbling the ground tremendously.
-Sweat began to pour down the faces of Tarie and Raz due to exertion.
+Sweat poured down the faces of Tarie and Raz due to exertion.
 Moments later, the shadow bombs exploded, causing massive trauma to the barriers and intensifying the earthquakes in the vicinity.
 The nearby buildings shook apart within moments from the strain.

 "Hold together, guys!"
 Pepper cried out to them.

 The light barrier fractured subtly at the center, but it held through the barrage of energy slamming against it.
 The power of the explosions gradually died down, burning out entirely.

 Tarie bent over, placing his hands on his forehead, "W-whew!
 Is it over?"

 Razaeroth hummed softly.
 "Indeed it is over.
 We have done it!"

 Tarie examined the light barrier with vines.
 Seeing the situation was clear, he dismissed the photons, causing the vines attached to fall to the shattered ground.
 "S-see, what did I tell you?
 No trouble at all!"
 Tarie said, chuckling in great relief.